Unemployment in the United Kingdom: Early history of UK unemployment

 In sixteenth-century England no distinction was made between vagrants and the jobless.
 Both were categorised as "sturdy beggars", to be punished and moved on.

 The closing of the monasteries in the 1530s increased poverty, as the church had helped the poor.
 In addition, there was a significant rise in enclosure during the Tudor period, limiting the land available for people to work on.

 Those unable to find work had a stark choice: starve or break the law.
 In 1535, a bill was drawn up calling for the creation of a system of public works to deal with the problem of unemployment, to be funded by a tax on income and capital.
 A law passed a year later allowed vagabonds to be whipped and hanged.

 In 1547, a bill was passed that subjected vagrants to some of the more extreme provisions of the criminal law, namely two years' servitude and branding with a "V" as the penalty for the first offence and death for the second.
 In the 1576 Act each town was required to provide work for the unemployed.

-The Act for the Relief of the Poor 1601, known commonly as the "Elizabethan Poor Law", was one of the world's first government-sponsored welfare programs.
+The Poor Relief Act 1601, known commonly as the "Elizabethan Poor Law", was one of the world's first government-sponsored welfare programs.
 It distinguished between those who were unable to work and those able-bodied people who refused employment.
 Under the Poor Law systems of England and Wales, Scotland and Ireland a workhouse was a place where people who were unable to support themselves, could go to live and work.
 According to Jackson J. Spielvogel, "Poverty was a highly visible problem in the eighteenth century, both in cities and in the countryside...
 In France and Britain by the end of the century, an estimated 10 per cent of the people depended on charity or begging for their food."
 By 1776 some 1,912 parish and corporation workhouses had been established in England and Wales, housing almost 100,000 paupers.